 Other ‘must see’ places in Botswana include the savannah habitats of the the Linyanti and Selinda and, in season, the central Kalahari.

 Historically, most tailored safaris in Botswana range between 7 to 9 nights incorporating a range of habitats to deliver a diversity of experiences.
-In addition to land based activities (game-drives and walks), the water dimension enables the inclusion of boating and mokoros (traditional dugout canoe).
+In addition to land based activities (night and day game-drives and walks), the water dimension enables the inclusion of boating and mokoros (traditional dugout canoe).
 To experience the Okavango and its immediate environs (time pending), you should look to incorporate three different habitats in a safari; savannah, seasonal delta and a permanent water habitat.

-Being centrally located within the Southern African region, Botswana is proximal to other countries in the region.
-We often combine Botswana with Victoria Falls and safari destinations within Zambia and Zimbabwe, luxury safari lodges in South Africa as well as Cape Town.
+Being centrally located within southern African, Botswana is proximal to other countries in the region and can be combined with Victoria Falls, Zambia or Zimbabwe, luxury lodges in South Africa as well as Cape Town.